bogdanserban3105/AirManagement/README.md

 Generative dataset expansion: As our dataset was limited, Generative Adversarial Networks (GANs) could be integrated into a CNN architecture to generate additional realistic examples.
 Hierarchical representation of features: CNNs are capable of learning hierarchies of features, from simple to complex.
 This hierarchical approach can be useful in identifying different levels of influence on compressed air consumption.

-In the GCP environment, in the Vertex AI NoteBooks Workbench service I created a new tensorflow-airmanagement-smc instance for JUPYTERLAB
 ![image](https://github.com/ro0tst/AirManagement/assets/93845063/96e18821-9d09-4c5b-b2cf-66bc25eaa0ee)

 In the GCP environment, in the Vertex AI NoteBooks Workbench service I created a new tensorflow-airmanagement-smc instance for JUPYTERLAB